FAQs about arranging funeral or cremation services in Dallas

 A “no-cost” cremation generally refers to a whole body donation program where the deceased’s remains are cremated free of charge after the donation.
 Texas State University has a whole-body donation program.
 More details can be found on their website.

 For more information on whole body donation, visit our page on Body Donation.

 Is it possible to have a private viewing before a simple cremation?

-Is a casket required to have a cremation service?
+Is a casket required to have a cremation service in Dallas?

 No, there is no requirement (or law) in Texas that stipulates a casket is required for a cremation service.
 Simple cremation is usually conducted using a simple reinforced cardboard container.
 It is, however, possible to rent a casket if you wish to have a service before the cremation.
 This will help you save on funeral costs, as caskets can be a significant expense for a traditional funeral and burial.

-Where can I find help with questions, or concerns, about arranging a funeral in Dallas?
+Where can I find help with questions or concerns about arranging a funeral or cremation in Dallas?